Johnson: Russian invasion of Ukraine is a catastrophe for our continent

 Ursula von der Leyen, president of the European Commission, accused Mr Putin of “bringing war back to Europe”.

+“We will lift sanctions on all citizens of Ukraine who are ready to defend our country as part of territorial defence with weapons in hands.

+“We have severed diplomatic relations with Russia.
+For all those who have not yet lost their conscience in Russia, it is time to go out and protest against the war with Ukraine.”

-Russia said it had only targeted Ukrainian air bases and other military assets, not populated areas.
+Russia said it has only targeted Ukrainian air bases and other military assets, not populated areas.

 But in a televised address, Mr Putin warned other countries that any attempt to interfere with the Russian action would lead to “consequences they have never seen”.